Radosław Majewski: Huddersfield Town (loan)

 On 29 July 2014, Majewski joined fellow Championship club Huddersfield Town on a season-long loan, wearing the number 45 shirt.
 He made his début for the Terriers in the 4–0 defeat by AFC Bournemouth on 9 August.

 Veria

-After being released on a free transfer from Nottingham Forest, Majewski was approached by the Superleague Greece club Veria, which at the same time were ready to sign to their squad the Algerian winger and former teammate of Majewski, Djamel Abdoun.
+After being released on a free transfer from Nottingham Forest, Majewski was approached by the Super League Greece club Veria, which at the same time were ready to sign to their squad the Algerian winger and former teammate of Majewski, Djamel Abdoun.
 Veria's interest was expressed firstly on 7 August 2015.
 Five days later, on 7 August 2015, Majewski signed a two-year contract with the Greek club.
 Majewski debuted for Veria on 23 August 2015 against PAS Giannina.

 Majewski scored his first goal for Veria during a Greek Cup match against Atromitos with a powerful shot outside the six-yard box.

 Lech Poznań

 Majewski joined Lech Poznań in 2016, signing a contract stated to expire on 30 June 2019.